operate-bsv/www.operatebsv.org/src/docs/index.md

 ### Bitcoin App developers

 Any individual or team building on Bitcoin can benefit from using Operate in their apps and services.
 Developers using Bitcom style data protocols can work more productively and efficiently by adopting Operate.
-Developers no longer need to spend time implementing protocol specifications.
 With Operate, protocols are functions and anyone can contribute to and benefit from the decentralised repository of pre-built, ready to roll, immutable functions.

 Operate brings a number of developer tools to Bitcoin developer ecosystem: